Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Discrete Convolution Kernels

 Notice that, if we move radially from the center to periphery of the spherical kernel, we encounter identical number of bins (16 in this case) after each edge defined by $\mathbf{R}$, where fine-grained bins are located close to the origin that can encode detailed local geometric information of the points.
 This is in sharp contrast to CNN3D kernels that must keep the size of all cells constant and rely on increased resolution to capture the finer details.
 This makes their number of parameters grow cubicly, harming the scalability.
 The multi-scale granularity of spherical kernel (SPH3D) allows for more compact representation.

-To corroborate, we briefly touch upon classification with CNN3D and SPH3D kernel, using a popular benchmark dataset ModelNet40~\cite{wu20153d} in Table~\ref{tab:CNN3D_vs_SPH3D}.
+{ To corroborate, we briefly touch upon semantic segmentation with CNN3D and SPH3D kernel, using a popular benchmark dataset S3DIS \cite{armeni20163d} in Table~\ref{tab:CNN3D_vs_SPH3D}.
 We give further details on the dataset and experimental settings in Section~\ref{sec:Exp}.
-Here, we focus on the single aspect of representation compactness resulting from the non-uniform granularity of the bins in SPH3D.
+Here, we focus on the aspect of representation compactness resulting from the non-uniform granularity of the bins in SPH3D.
 In the table, the only difference in the networks is in the used kernels.
 All the other experimental details are `exactly' the same for all networks.
-Network-1 and 2 use CNN3D kernels that partition the space into $3\times 3\times 3=27$ and $5\times 5\times 5=125$ bins, respectively.
+Network-1 and 3 use CNN3D kernels that partition the space into $3\times 3\times 3=27$ and $5\times 5\times 5=125$ bins, respectively.
+Network-4 and 5 use similar CNN3D kernels but with an additional self-convolution weight $w_0$, resulting in kernels of $3\times 3\times 3+1=28$ and $5\times 5\times 5+1=126$ bins, respectively.
+Comparing the results of Network-1 to 4 and Network-3 to 5, we notice that self-convolution weight $w_0$ has minor influence on the final performance of CNN3D kernels.
 The SPH3D kernel partitions the space into $8\times 2\times 2 + 1=33$ bins.
-Consequently, the kernel requires $1.22\times$ parameters as compared to the Network-1 kernel, but only $0.26\times$ parameters required by the Network-2 kernel.
-However, the performance of Network-3 easily matches Network-2.
-Such an advantage is a natural consequence of the non-uniform partitioning allowed by our kernel.
+Consequently, the kernel requires $1.22\times$ and $1.18\times$ parameters as compared to the Network-1 and 4 kernels, but only $0.26\times$ parameters required by the Network-3 and 5 kernels.
+However, the performance of Network-6 is much better than Network-1 and 3, and also their variants with self-convolution weights.
+Such an advantage is a natural consequence of the non-uniform partitioning allowed by our kernel. }

+{We compare the representation compactness of SPH3D kernel to odd-size CNN3D kernels in the above experiments.
+Similar to the proposed SPH3D kernel, not all partitionings of the primitive CNN3D kernel guarantee asymmetry.
+In particular, the \emph{even}-size CNN3D kernels preserve asymmetry while the \emph{odd}-size kernels are unable to do so.
+We show the importance of asymmetry by exploring CNN3D kernels of sizes $4\times 4\times 4$ and $5\times 5\times 5$.
+Comparing the performance of Network-2 and 3 in Table~1, we notice that although $4\times 4\times 4$ kernel uses less parameters than the $5\times 5\times 5$ kernel, it still produces better results.
+This is because the $4\times 4\times 4$ kernel preserves asymmetry and hence learns more representative features.
+Lemma 2.1 ensures that our SPH3D kernel preserves asymmetry as well.
+The asymmetry, together with the non-uniform multi-scale granularity, results in Network-6 to easily match the performance of Network-2 with only 0.52$\times$ parameters.}